enoversum/LiveEnhancementSuite-12.3/README.md

 * Now compatible with Live 12.3 via **improved right-click menu search routine** that works again with better timings.
 * The optional **closing of the browser** after a search is now realised via the _Ctrl + Alt + B_ shortcut instead of previously via mouse click with coordinates (which tended to fail).
 Settings for this (resetbrowsertobookmark) are still respected, coordinates aren't.
 * **Buplicate** has a new shortcut (Ctrl + Shift + B) to allow for Bouncing to new track via Ctrl + B.
+* **Clear track** (remove all clips from currently hovered track) via Alt+X is now working in Live 12.3 again.
+Due to AHK not being able to determine the exact point release version, this will not work Live 12.x versions before 12.3.

 ## New features:
 * **Close and fold:** Closing the window after loading the device (VST2/VST3 only), and folding the mini window in the device chain at the bottom.
 Can be used together or individually.
 Just add ` -close` and/or ` -fold` (with a leading space) to the second line of your entries in `menuconfig.ini`.
 Both are optional.